taoguangc/hugowind/content/about/_index.md

 draft: false
 ---
 ### Hi, I'm Jeffrey Q
-I'm a front end developer and UI/UX designer from Hangzhou, China.
+I'm a front end developer and UI/UX designer from China.
 I have been working with clients from around the globe creating bespoke websites, brands.

 Whether you are looking for a new website, developing your brand identity, or navigating the world of SEO, I'm here to help.